Divine Right (game): Reception

 Steve List reviewed Divine Right in Ares Magazine #1, rating it a 7 out of 9.
 List commented that "This description tells nothing of the artistry and humor that went into its making, or the many ramifications and possible strategies available to a player."

 Doug Traversa reviewed Divine Right in The Space Gamer No. 29.
 Traversa commented that "Overall, this is an excellent game; no two play sessions are alike.
 The challenge of playing a different kingdom keeps players thinking, and the variety of special units can alter events quickly.
 It will be a long time before players grow bored with Divine Right; I give it my highest recommendation."

 In a retrospective review in Issue 30 of Simulacrum, Brian Train commented, "Divine Right combines the whimsy of a fantasy RPG with an old-school, beer & pretzel wargame. [...] if you like the quirky fantasy worlds of the 70s you absolutely can’t go wrong with Divine Right.
 It's a classic game and is worth seeking out, if you look for a light hearted but rich game with lots of action and epic battles."

+In a review of Divine Right in Black Gate, Fletcher Vredenburgh said "In my experience, most players have the same strategy: build up their forces and then swoop in on the weakest opponent.
+You can go after neutral powers, but then they immediately ally with another player.
+The problem, of course, is that everyone might look like the weakest opponent to some other player.
+Once a player looks like their losing, there's a chance every other player will turn on him, looking for easy victory points.
+And this, in turn, can leave an attacker's cities open to attack from somewhere else.
+Most games turn into a free-for-all, grand melee by the midpoint, and it's awesome."